 ACT Requirement

-The average ACT score at Penn is 34.
+The ACT score required at the University of Pennsylvania is 34.

 Also Read: How to get into an Ivy League School and their Acceptance Rate